Hinduism Today: History and topics

 Hinduism Today was launched in 1979 by Sivaya Subramuniyaswami (Gurudeva), published by his non-profit organization Himalayan Academy.
-Originally The New Saivite World, the magazine was a small black-and-white periodical without a fixed publication schedule.
+The magazine was originally known as The New Saivite World, a small black-and-white periodical without a fixed publication schedule.
 The first issue appeared February 1979, with the goal of giving a voice to Gurudeva's worldwide fellowship in a way that was easy to read, simple to produce, mail and handle.
 The newsletter was to be a people-oriented paper, not so much devoted to philosophy or teaching since the Himalayan Academy was publishing books on Hindu-related metaphysical topics as early as 1957.

 In 1996, Sivaya Subramuniyaswami upgraded the newspaper Hinduism Today to a magazine.
-Recently, the magazine became available online.
-The over 275,000 readers of the magazine primarily reside in North America, Europe, India, Singapore, Malaysia, Africa and Mauritius.
+Recently, the magazine became available online with over 275,000 readers from North America, Europe, India, Singapore, Malaysia, Africa and Mauritius.

 The magazine presents through a Hindu perspective a wide range of topics, pressing both to society and the individual.
 These topics include, but are not limited to, the following: education, culture, cosmology, philosophy, ethics, sociology, film, music, spirituality, food, and travel.
 In addition to regular writers, contributors include the magazine’s readers as well as the collective wisdom of major thinkers of both the eastern and western traditions, as captured in the magazine's regularly included quotations section.
 Informative articles also offer profound insights into modern life, with topics such as yoga, vegetarianism, meditation, nonviolence, environmental ethics and family life.

 Specific goals of the magazine include: